 It’s not realistic for most of us to have no debt at all, at least not if we want to buy a house because most of us can’t afford to pay cash for such a large purchase.
 What you want to avoid is having bad, high-interest debt like credit card debt.

 When your debt has an interest rate in the mid-teens and higher, it’s an anchor on all of your other financial goals.
-You can’t put toothpaste back into the tube though so if you already have credit card or similar debt, you need to make a plan to tackle it.
+Once you have credit card or similar debt, it’s crucial to address it immediately.
+Start by creating a budget focused on repayment and explore options like consolidation or negotiating lower interest rates.
+Taking action now will help you regain financial control.

 Use the snowball or stacking method to tackle one debt at a time.
 Concentrating your efforts will help you pay off the debt faster, which will save you money in interest charges.
 If your credit score is good enough, you can consider a loan with a company like Upgrade or Credible.
 Yes, you still have debt, but at a lower interest rate.